Image: Otter. A lost word.

 I turned my gaze from the

-other questions.
 I sat nearby, close

 enough to notice Thay’s breath get heavy and a slight movement in his chest as he breathed in and out.
 I counted 8 breaths.
 Then he spoke.
 I wrote the